utmapp/docs.getutm.app/advanced/rosetta.md

 >
 > Running `sudo dpkg --add-architecture amd64` on Ubuntu assumes that the update
 > binary URLs are identical across architectures. **They are not** — Ubuntu’s
 > mirrors use architecture-specific paths.
-Adding `amd64` without proper
-> repository configuration can cause `apt update` to fail or pull packages from
-> the wrong source, potentially breaking your system.
->
-> If you must enable `amd64` on an ARM system, make sure to:
-> 1. Verify your `/etc/apt/sources.list` contains correct `deb [arch=...]` entries.
-> 2. Add architecture-specific repository lines for both `arm64` and `amd64`.
+If this command breaks apt, make sure architecture-specific repository lines exist for both the `arm64` and `amd64` sources.
-> 3. Run `apt update` only after confirming that both architectures point to valid mirrors.

 ## Confirming Success